Roman Griffin Davis Bio

 Roman Griffin Davis Awards Won

-Davis won the Critics’ Choice Movie Award for Best Young Performer and the Washington D.C.
-Area Film Critics Association Award for Best Breakthrough Performance for his work in Jojo Rabbit, honors recorded in contemporary awards listings and referenced in profiles of his early career.
-These wins complemented his Golden Globe nomination and underscored the strong critical response to his debut.
+Roman Griffin Davis has won multiple awards for his performance in Jojo Rabbit.
+He received the Critics’ Choice Movie Award for Best Young Performer and the Washington D.C.
+Area Film Critics Association Award for Best Breakthrough Performance.
+These wins reflect the strong critical response to his debut and his standing as an award-winning actor from the start of his career.

 Roman Griffin Davis Family